Charles Howard (Marist Brother): Religious formation and leadership

-He had studied for a period with the order in France in 1961 and in Rome in 1968 participating at the General Chapter as a delegate.
+Howard had studied for a period with the order in France in 1961 and in Rome in 1968 participating at the general chapter as a delegate.
 In 1968 he pursued studies in catechetics at Leuven, Belgium.
 Subsequently, he went to Dublin, Ireland, for further studies in psychology.

-In 1972 Howard was appointed Provincial of the Sydney Province and served in that role and as Provincial Superior of the Marists in Eastern Australia until 1976, when he was elected to the General Council of the Marist Brothers in Rome.
-In 1985, he was the first Australian to be elected Superior General of the Marist Brothers, and served as Superior General until 1993.
-Major undertakings during his mandate included the creation of the International Finance Commission, the new Marist presence in Eastern Europe and the establishment of international scholasticates for Africa (MIC) and for Asia (MAPAC).
-After his Generalate was over, he spent years in novitiates at Kutama (Africa) and Lomeri (Pacific).
+In 1972, Howard was appointed provincial of the Sydney province and served in that role and as provincial superior of the Marists in eastern Australia until 1976, when he was elected to the general council of the Marist Brothers in Rome.
+In 1985, he was the first Australian to be elected superior general of the Marist Brothers, and served as superior general until 1993.
+Major undertakings during his mandate included the creation of the International Finance Commission, the new Marist presence in Eastern Europe and the establishment of international scholasticates for Africa and for Asia.
+After his generalate was over, he spent years in novitiates at Kutama (Africa) and Lomeri (Pacific).
 For a period he was the delegate visitor for the Sector of India.

 In 1997, he was declared a Member of the Order of Australia (AM) in recognition of his service to the Catholic Church and the community, particularly in the fields of education, social justice and reform.
 In 2000 he was awarded an honorary doctorate by the Australian Catholic University.